 FINA 6211 (2).
 VALUATION AND ANALYSIS.
-This is a practical, applied, overview course in corporate finance.
-The course builds upon and reinforces the theoretical and institutional framework covered in introductory business and finance courses.
-It uses the case approach to apply these concepts to real or simulated business situations.
-The main focus is on the valuation of the enterprise.
-The topics covered may include financial analysis and financial planning. corporate strategy, capital expenditure analysis, capital structure, and cost of capital determination.
-Corporate Financial Policies is a highly recommended sequel course.
-Prerequisite or corequisite: Finance Theory and Practice.
+Practical, applied overview of corporate finance that builds upon and reinforces the theoretical and institutional framework covered in introductory business and finance courses.
+Uses the case approach to apply concepts to real or simulated business situations.
+Focuses on the valuation of the enterprise.
+May include financial analysis and financial planning, corporate strategy, capital expenditure analysis, capital structure, or cost of capital determination.
+Recommended: FINA 6212 as a sequel course.
+Prerequisite or corequisite: FINA 6205.

 FINA 6212 (2).
 CORPORATE FINANCIAL POLICIES.
-This course addresses more advanced topics in corporate financial management.
-It primarily relies on the case method of analysis. and may be supplemented by mini-lectures.
-Topics covered may include corporate restructuring, mergers and acquisitions, capital raising, risk management, project finance, dividend policy, financial distress, and real options.
-At the discretion of the instructor, recent advances in the theoretical and empirical finance literature may be discussed.
-Valuation and Analysis is not a prerequisite, but is a highly recommended prequel course.
+Addresses topics in corporate financial management that are more advanced, primarily using the case method of analysis but may be supplemented by mini-lectures.
+May include corporate restructuring, mergers and acquisitions, capital raising, risk management, project finance, dividend policy, financial distress, real options, or recent advances in theoretical and empirical finance literature.
+Recommended: FINA 6211.
 Prerequisite: FINA 6205.

 FINA 6214 (2).
 INTERNATIONAL FINANCIAL MARKETS.
-This course is designed to provide an overview of the financial environment that globally operating companies and investors operate in.
-Topics include exchange rate determination and forecasting, international fixed income and equity markets; barriers to international investing and the securities that overcome these barriers; international portfolio home-bias; and law and finance.
-Prerequisite: Finance Theory and Practice.
+Provides an overview of the financial environment that globally operating companies and investors operate in.
+Topics include exchange rate determination and forecasting, international fixed income and equity markets, barriers to international investing and the securities that overcome these barriers, international portfolio home bias, and law and finance.
+Prerequisite: FINA 6205.